 The visuals of the game is reminiscent of retro computer games (e.g. Atari 2600) with its straight lines at a limited number of angles and a simple two-color scheme.
 The colors slowly changes over thousands of holes from shades of the usual desert brown to sunset orange and violet to midnight blue and so on, most likely signifying the passage of time.
 The golf ball is visible as a plain white circle.
 The hole is marked with a numbered flag.
 Two scores are visible at the top of the screen, one of the whole game and one for the current hole.
 Sand particles get kicked out of the surface as the golf ball bounces and rolls on the sand.

 The game has no music.
-There are four moments when sound effects play: strokes, respawns, hole completion and when the ball hits the surface.
+There are six moments when sound effects play: strokes, respawns, hole completion, hole filling, when the ball hits the water, and when the ball hits the surface.